-Aside from a couple of day trips to cities in the UK, the 4 week program will be based in London.
-Staying in one city allows students to get involved in many cultural events as well as visit many museums and galleries.
-Classes will mainly be held on-site; however, there will also be classes taught in classrooms with student services support based out of the ACCENT offices in London (located just behind the British Museum and across from the University College London).
-10 Reasons to Enroll in the Tech, Humanities & the Arts in London Study Abroad Program
+Classes will almost entirely be held on-site (at museums, plays, galleries, etc); however, there will also be a few sessions taught in classrooms with student services support based out of ACCENT offices in London (located just behind the British Museum and across from the University College London).
+10 Reasons to Enroll in the Tech, Humanities & the Arts in London and Scotland Study Abroad Program

-Students will be housed in apartments with their classmates around London.
+In London, students will be housed in apartments with their classmates.
 All apartments are located within zones 1 and 2 of London’s underground metro system.
+In Edinburgh, students will be housed in student housing (likely apartment-style) with their classmates near the center of the city.
 Specific locations will be assigned in the Spring.
-All apartments will have kitchens, and students are encouraged to explore London’s markets and grocery stores as a part of their experience.
+All housing will have kitchens, and students are encouraged to explore London and Edinburgh’s markets and grocery stores as a part of their experience.

 What it covers:

-- Transportation within the UK–including an unlimited Oyster card for public transport in zones 1 and 2 of the Underground as well as train and local transport relating to day trips
+- Transportation within the UK–including an unlimited Oyster card for public transport in zones 1 and 2 of the Underground train and local transport to and in Scotland

 - Admission to all museums, galleries, archives, etc that are part of the class

 - Group meals–over the course of the program, there will be several group meals (usually dinners) for students and the instructor

 Scholarship and Financial Aid

 Digital Studies Study Abroad Scholarship – $1000 – Due by noon, Monday, March 4, 2024